Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 |  ^----------------^
 ```
 ### Reasoning
-- A `final` variable has a final value, it can't be changed no matter what
+- A `final` variable has a final value; it can't be changed, no matter what

 ## S8 — Compiles but doesn't run?
 ### Code